lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 Photo API - Lets Carly make raw photos
-Video API - Lets Carly make 4s videos (can take a few hours) IDE API - Lets Carly open and use a IDE in a docker Decktop API - Lets Carly use a full windowns or linux desktop in a docker
+Video API - Lets Carly make 4s videos (can take a few hours) IDE API - Lets Carly open and use a IDE in a docker Desktop API - Lets Carly use a full windowns or linux desktop in a docker
 ```
 ### Lora Actions
 ```